Retail dealer license application instructions

 $50,000 surety bond or irrevocable letter of credit

 A Dealer Bond form (MV2511) is the only acceptable bond form you may submit to show that you have secured a bond.
-If you will be submitting an irrevocable letter of credit instead of a bond, your bank may complete the WisDOT Wisconsin Motor Vehicle Irrevocable Letter of Credit form (MV1046), or they may reproduce the form on their bank letterhead.
+If you will be submitting an irrevocable letter of credit instead of a bond, your bank may complete the WisDOT Wisconsin Motor Vehicle Irrevocable Letter of Credit form (MV1046).
 For a list of insurance companies accepting applications for bonds, see

 Insurance companies that accept applications for bonds.
 The bond or letter of credit must be in force for the entire two-year license period.
 You'll need to keep the bond or letter of credit in force to renew your dealer license.
 If your bond or letter of credit expires or is canceled, WisDOT is required to suspend or revoke your dealer license unless a new bond or letter of credit is submitted on or before the date of expiration or cancellation.